Chris Taylor Preview, Player Props: Dodgers vs. Nationals

-The Los Angeles Dodgers, including Chris Taylor (.333 batting average in his past 10 games), battle starter MacKenzie Gore and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+The Los Angeles Dodgers, including Chris Taylor (.346 batting average in his past 10 games), battle starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-He racked up five RBI (going 3-for-5 with a double and a home run) in his previous game against the Marlins.
+He had a hitless showing in his previous game (0-for-1) against the Nationals.

 Chris Taylor Game Info & Props vs. the Nationals